sudorandom/kmcd.dev/content/posts/2024/http1.0-from-scratch/index.md

     - Parsing and interpreting headers in the request.
     - Handling optional request bodies.
     - Generating status lines and headers in the response.
+    - We're NOT going to maintain backward compatibility with HTTP/0.9 because the semantics of returning a response just isn't compatible and it can be dangerous to support it alongside later versions.
 - Provide code snippets for the updated server implementation.

 ## Testing the Implementation